colelawrence/decipad/apps/docs/docs/organising-your-data/tables.md

 ## Using columns as a whole

-Sometimes, when deriving a column from another with an expression, you might want to use the whole column at once instead of doing your calculations at a row-by-row basis.
+Sometimes, when deriving a column from another with an expression, you might want to use the whole column at once instead of doing your calculations on a row-by-row basis.
 Like when you want to know the maximum of a column:

 ```deci live
 Table = {